evgeniron/IPGeoLocation/README.md

 # IPGeoLocation
 ## Overview
-An excersize in building REST-API service that returns IP to country mapping.
+An exercise in building REST-API service that returns IP to country mapping.